 Iceland: Landscapes, Natural Resources and Environmental Management

 Discover the breathtaking beauty of Iceland, the least densely populated and arguably the most environmentally friendly country in Europe.
 You'll learn about boiling mud pools, waterfalls, geysers, and glaciers.
-This experience is designed specifically for sophomores and first year students.
 Prior to departure, you will develop questions and explore concepts, and develop your own social networks with Icelanders to better understand how landscapes and natural resources influence their opinions about managing environmental resources.
 You will visit two national parks and learn about natural and historical features, along with the conservation management plans.

 Thingvellir National Park